Sony α7 III: Improvements over the Sony α7 II

 The camera's rounded feature set and launch price were highly praised.
 Reviewers noted it as a flexible and competitive tool for all types of photography.

 Issues

-The Sony A7 III does not have a vertical AA filter, it only has a horizontal one.
+The Sony A7 III does not have a vertical anti-aliasing filter, it only has a horizontal one.
 It improves sharpness, but also creates a visible amount of moiré on clothes and hair.